 Using the congressional district lines from 2020, Donald Trump carried 210 districts, and Joe Biden carried the other 225.
 Under the district lines drawn for use in the 2022 election, which includes the apportionment changes above, Trump would have carried 209 districts and Biden 226.
 Only one seat would have changed party based solely on these changes.
 That seat benefited the Democrats.
 Thus, redistricting and apportionment itself did not have a large effect on the outcomes in Congress as judged by projecting 2020 presidential results into the new districts.

-However, the 2020 presidential contests were only partly predictive of what happened in 2020 at the congressional level he differences are even more apparent because there was a midterm tide toward the Republicans in states Nonetheless, the net aggregate combined effects of redistricting and apportionment on partisan outcomes were largely a wash.
+However, the 2020 presidential contests were only partly predictive of what happened in 2020 at the congressional level.
+The differences between the 2020 presidential election and the 2022 midterm election are even more apparent because there was a midterm tide toward the Republicans in some states and toward Democrats in other states.
+Nonetheless, the net aggregate combined effects of redistricting and apportionment on partisan outcomes were largely a wash.

 If we fine-tune the analysis to the state level, a more nuanced picture emerges from our projections.
 Trump gained one additional seat in each of Georgia, Missouri, Montana, and Tennessee.
 In Texas, three Trump seats were added.
 In Florida, Trump gained a plurality in five additional districts.
 Biden added to his tally in several states, including one seat in each of Colorado, Michigan, New Jersey, New Mexico, New York, and Oregon.
 He also would have added two seats in Illinois and North Carolina using the projected presidential results.

 Table 3 shows this data.
-We the districts State courts in several states ha already acted to strike down plans as gerrymanders Thus, we use this simple analysis comparisons between actual outcomes in 2020 and projected outcomes in 2022
+We show only the states in which there was a change in the number of districts won by Trump/Biden because of the new maps.
+The column labeled “Total Number of Districts” shows the change in seats resulting from apportionment.
+The district totals for the “OLD MAPS” are actual results for the 2020 presidential election, and the totals for the “NEW MAPS” are the results of the 2020 election projected into the districts used in the 2022 election.
+State courts in several states had already acted to strike down plans as gerrymanders and replace them with court-drawn plans.
+Thus, we use this simple analysis to make comparisons between actual outcomes in 2020 and projected outcomes in 2022.

 Table 3.
 Change in Congressional Districts by Party Using Projected or Actual 2020 Presidential Votes